javalaya1/ebaybookselection/README.md

 To run only the eBay tests, use the following Maven command:

 ##bash or cmd
-mvn test -Dtest.classes=**/RunEbayTests.java -Dtest.tags="--tags @eBay"
+mvn clean test -Dtest=RunAPITests

 ##################################################################################

-## Run CoinDesk Tests

-To run only the eBay tests, use the following Maven command:
+## To run only the eBay tests, use the following Maven command:

 ##bash or cmd
-mvn test -Dtest.classes=**/RunAPITests.java -Dtest.tags="--tags @Coindesk"
+mvn clean test -Dtest=RunEbayTests

 ##################################################################################

-## Run both eBay and CoinDesk Tests

-To run only the eBay tests, use the following Maven command:
+## Run both eBay and CoinDesk Tests, use the following Maven command:

 ##bash or cmd
-mvn test -Dtest.classes="**/RunEbayTests.java, **/RunAPITests.java" -Dtest.tags="--tags @eBay --tags @Coindesk"
+mvn clean test -Dtest=RunEbayTests,RunAPITests

 ##################################################################################

-## Run both eBay and CoinDesk Tests

-To run only the eBay tests, use the following Maven command:
+## Run both eBay and CoinDesk Tests, use the following Maven command:

 ##bash or cmd
 mvn clean test